burhankapadia18/textutility/README.md

 # textutility
-A tool to modify text data in Django backend
+A tool to modify text data in Django backend.